PeterEllefsen/P4_Project-AniSharp/README.md

 ## How to run the compiler

-1. Firstly create some code and place it in the Content directory located inside P4-Project/AST/AnimationLanguage/Content.
-If there is already a file present called "ExampleCode.ss", rename it or delete it and rename your code file to be "ExampleCode.ss".
+1. First write your code in our language in a file, and place it in the 'Content' directory located at P4-Project/AST/AnimationLanguage/Content.
+Make sure to name your file "ExampleCode.ss".
+If there is already a file present called "ExampleCode.ss", rename it to something else or delete it.

-2. Open a terminal inside the "AnimationLanguage" directory and use the `dotnet run` command.
+2. Open a terminal inside of the "AnimationLanguage" directory and use the `dotnet run` command.
+If `dotnet run` does not work, try using the `dotnet run program.cs` command instead.

-3. Open another terminal inside the "codegen" directory located inside the "P4-Project" folder.
+3. Open another terminal inside of the "codegen" directory located inside of the "P4-Project" folder.

-4. If there is only a file called "Program.cs" rename it and create a c# project using the `dotnet new Console` or `dotnet new console` command.
+4. If there is only a file called "Program.cs" rename it and create a C# project using the `dotnet new Console` or `dotnet new console` command.

-5. After the project is created, delete the newly created and empty "Program.cs" file and rename the old to "Program.cs".
+5. After the project is created, delete the newly created and empty "Program.cs", file and rename the old to "Program.cs".

 6. Now run the codegen-project with `dotnet run`.